-Many first-time founders have little clue about how cap tables work when they are launching a new startup.
+Many first-time founders have little clue about how capitalization tables work when they are launching a new startup.
 They also have little time to focus on learning the financial and legal side of the business.
 Founders should be focused on building great technology and understanding their target market, not on legal compliance or tracking their stock ledger.

 Before you incorporate your company